yuygao/ECS171/README.md

 2. Which specific variables have the greatest impact on pricing, as determined by the most suitable prediction model?

 **Methods section:**
-The method section will include: Initial Preprocessing, Data Exploration and Analysis, Data preprocessing, and Preparing for Model Building.
+The method section will include Initial Preprocessing, Data Exploration and Analysis, Data preprocessing, and Preparing for Model Building.

 **Initial Preprocessing：**
 To understand our dataset and prepare it for modification, we follow these steps: